 Prepaying for a T-shirt gives you a small discount and helps us to know how many shirts to order so that we’ll have enough shirts for all who want one.
 You may pick up your camper’s shirt at Open House or any time the camp is in session.
 We do not pass out shirts to campers.

-If you register by March 1st, we will send you an email asking that you look at the online selection of shirts and fill in the form to select one in the style and size you want for your child.
+If you register by March 1st, we will send you an email asking that you look at the online selection of shirts and select one in the style and size you want for your child.
 Your shirts will be ready to pick up during the two weeks before regular camp begins.
 Open House is the last time you may pick up a pre-selected shirt.
 After that it will go back into regular stock and you will need to use the traditional t-shirt pickup process..
 If you do not submit the T-Shirt Selection Form, we cannot pull a particular shirt for you and we do advise that you pick up your shirt early in the summer season to have the best choice of styles/sizes, as we cannot guarantee that all sizes/styles will still be available when your camp week begins.

 If you choose to have your T-Shirt mailed, you will receive an email in the spring asking you to go online and pick a style and size.
 We will have that shirt packaged and mailed to you before camp begins.
 If you select this option and you do not respond to the email to select your style and size, you will lose the extra you paid for mailing and you will need to go through the regular t-shirt line to pick your shirt from those still available.

 Please do NOT send money with your camper.
 Our years of experience have shown us that campers and money do not mix.
 They tend to lose or misplace it and get very upset when they do.
 That’s why we designed the pre-pay deposits for the snack shop.
 If you want your child to have money to spend there, you can deposit snack money when you register or later through your MyCampThurmanAccount.
 If there is no option there to add snack money that means that your child’s camp has snacks included in the registration fee.